Krrystian/mern-todo/README.md

 This project is still under construction.
 It is missing key features and has several design errors still waiting for fixes.
 - Website still needs testing - It will be my main focus during this project to learn how to prepare React testing with JEST library.
 - UX/IU - I am not happy on the way the website looks now.
 I think more styling, different color sets will make it look better but for now it is working and design is not my main focus
 - Task compatibility - It is missing some tasks requests - I will take care of it sooner than later.
-I want the website to be available.
+I want the website to be available. **DONE**
-- ESLint warnings - I will take care of them sooner or later.
+- ESLint warnings - I will take care of them sooner or later. **DONE**
 - GITHUB ReadMe - I will make updates here on progress.